mayasharma2110/Bookworm/README.md

 * Used the [w3c validator](https://validator.w3.org/) to validate my html (for both pages of the website) to check for no errors or warnings.
 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.
-I did not validate css of the whole website as this included the imported bootstrap files.
+I did not validate css of the whole website as this included the imported materializecss files.

 * Used [Jshint](https://jshint.com/) to validate my js files and ensure no warnings or errors.